Zero-Truncated Modelling in a Meta-Analysis on Suicide Data after Bariatric Surgery

-In the case study here, relatively simple models, such as the intercept-only zero-truncated Poisson, turned out to be fitting well.
+\begin{sloppypar}In the case study here, relatively simple models, such as the intercept-only zero-truncated Poisson, turned out to be fitting well.
 In other cases, this might be quite different.
 Person-times for each study are included as an exposure variable to allow for more accurate modelling and estimates, leading to the implication that the rate of completed suicide remains constant over time.
 A sensitivity analysis conducted in the Supplementary Material showed that this assumption is reasonable and that the original model chosen in this paper is preferred.
-Future work relating to this paper could include exploring other methods for population size estimation, such as both Chao's and Zelterman's estimators \citep{bohning2008estimating}, which also allow for the inclusion of covariates for population size estimation, but are more robust in the distributional assumptions.
+Future work relating to this paper could include exploring other methods for population size estimation, such as both Chao's and Zelterman's estimators \citep{bohning2008estimating}, which also allow for the inclusion of covariates for population size estimation, but are more robust in their distributional assumptions.
 This would enable alternative population sizes to be found, with the possibility for allowing covariate effects and further uncertainty quantification through application of the bootstrap algorithm.
 Additional future work could include exploring alternative applications of the methods discussed.
 Whilst the intercept-only zero-truncated Poisson model is preferred for the suicide data, this may not be the case for another meta-analytic dataset.
 This could also lead to the opportunity of expanding these methods to account for possible one-inflation, as whilst there are many singletons in this data, analysis in the Supplementary Material shows that there is no one-inflation present in the suicide data.